Skip to content

 Testing Boundaries/Experimenting

-Why they lie: Young kids (ages 3-5) are testing: "What happens if I say something that's not true?"
+Why they lie: Young kids (ages 3-5) are testing: 'What happens if I say something that's not true?'
 It's developmental exploration.
 How to respond: Gently correct.
-"That's not true.
+'That's not true.
 We tell the truth in our family.
-Lying hurts people and breaks trust."
+Lying hurts people and breaks trust.'
 Teach consequences without overreacting.
-Build truth-telling habit early.
+Build the truth-telling habit early.

 4